golinka/holinka.dev/content/blog/how-puppeteer-and-a-b-testing-helped-in-refactoring.md

   - name: A/B Testing
   - name: Experience
 seo:
-  description: I used Puppeteer and A/B tests to check my assumption and safely
+  description: How I used Puppeteer and A/B tests to check my assumption and
-    run it on production
+    safely run it on production
   keywords:
     - puppeteer
+    - puppeteer examples
     - a/b
+    - a/b testing
+    - how to use a/b testing
     - testing
     - performance
+    - performance improving
     - vue.js
     - mixins
-    - scroll
-    - handling
+    - scroll handling
     - IntersactionObserver
+    - IntersactionObserver examples
     - observer
-    - ""
-createdAt: 2023-03-27
+createdAt: 2023-04-03
 ---
-During features development, I highlighted using a scroll handler for the collecting of user impressions on the category listing.
-The scroll handler was used for checking the existence of a listing item in the user viewport.
+During a feature development, I saw that our impression analytics mixin was using a scroll listener for checking the existence of a listing item in the user viewport.

 ```typescript
 // Imports and consts